mmckelvy/walk-object-sync/README.md

 # walk-object-sync
 Walks an object's keys, calling a function when each node is reached.
 Walk will be performed synchronously.
+Excludes the async version of walkObject for compatibilty with ES6 and below.

 ## Example
 ```